DigitalCaesar/CleanArchitectureSample/README.md

 ### Primitive Obsession and Value Object

+Value objects replace primitives as properties on entities.
+This allows you to enforce rules that preserve proper state that are not available for the primitive objects.
+For example, you may want to ensure that a username is never more than 50 characters.

 Steps
 1. Create base ValueObject
 2. Replace entity property types with specific value types inheriting from ValueObject
 3. Fix references to former properties to create new value objects

 ### Aggregate Root

+An aggregate root is meant for entities that aggregate multiple other entities together.
+The purpose is to manage all related entities as one single transaction rather than breaking them out separately.
+For example, if a blog post item contains one or more tags, it is better to load and save them all at once rather than independently.
+If the tag fails, then the post will be in an invalid state.
+If you handle them all as one transaction, then you can manage invalid states.

 Steps
 1. Create a new AggregateRoot base class inheriting from Entity simply as an empty class